railwayapp/docs/src/docs/reference/pricing.md

 ## Free Trial

 As a new user, you can take the platform for a spin by starting a free trial.
-The trial gives access to basic features and includes a one-time grant of $5 for usage.
+The trial gives access to basic features and includes a one-time grant of $5 for usage and 500 execution hours.
 Full Trial users can deploy code and databases, while Limited Trial users can only deploy databases.

 Your trial experience depends on whether Railway can verify your account.
 Read more about verification [here](#verification).

 ## Plans

 Railway offers three plans in addition to a free trial:
 - **Hobby**: For indie hackers and developers to build and deploy personal projects
 - **Pro**: For professional developers and their teams shipping to production
 - **Enterprise**: For teams building and deploying production applications with the need for enterprise features related to compliance, SLAs, and account management